 Thanks for visiting.
-I’m Corinne, a science reporter for The Los Angeles Times.
+I’m Corinne, a health and science reporter for The Los Angeles Times.
 Prior to this role, I reported on behavior, aging, science, health, and technology for the New York Times, The New Yorker, Time Magazine, and elsewhere.

 After 17 years, eight cities, three countries, and more moving boxes than I could ever hope to count, I live now in southern California with my family, just 20 miles or so up the road from where I grew up.